 Moko seeks submissions from both established and emerging writers, artists, and scholars.
 We are interested in work that encourages questioning of our societies and ourselves.
 We encourage you to submit your best work to us whether it be new visual art, fiction, poetry, reviews, interviews, or essays on any topic relevant to the Caribbean experience.
 We publish in May and November.

 Get in touch or send us your work.

 Richard Georges is a writer, editor, and lecturer from the British Virgin Islands.
-His poetry has appeared in notable journals and magazines such as Smartish Pace, sx salon, Barrelhouse, and Wasafiri.
-His work has been shortlisted for the Wasafiri New Writing Prize and Hollick Arvon Caribbean Writers Prize.
-In 2016, he won the Marvin E. Williams Literary Prize from The Caribbean Writer.
+He is the author of three collections of poetry and his writing has appeared in notable journals and magazines such as Smartish Pace, sx salon, The Poetry Review, and Wasafiri.
+In 2016, he won the Marvin E. Williams Literary Prize from The Caribbean Writer and he has previously been shortlisted for the Wasafiri New Writing Prize, the Hollick Arvon Caribbean Writers Prize, the Forward Prize for Best First Collection, and the OCM Bocas Prize for Caribbean Poetry.

 David Knight Jr. is a writer from the U.S. Virgin Islands who grew up on the islands of St. John and St. Thomas.
 His writing has appeared in The Caribbean Review of Books, ARC magazine, Caribbean Beat, and The Caribbean Writer.
 He is currently based on St. Thomas, working as a reporter for the Virgin Islands Source.

 Marsha Pearce holds an undergraduate degree in Visual Art and a PhD in Cultural Studies from the University of the West Indies (UWI), St. Augustine Campus, Trinidad and Tobago, where she teaches in the Department of Creative and Festival Arts.
 Her writings on visual culture appear in several peer-reviewed, academic publications and in platforms that target a general readership.